-The original nucleus of Argentaia is what remains of the ancient convent: it resembles a colonial house, a farmer’s refuge on the gentlest part of the hill
+The original nucleus of Argentaia is what remains of the ancient convent: it resembles a colonial house, a farmer’s refuge on the slope of the hill

-A career as a trader in London, New York and Geneva; ten years ago, Paolo Vico scoured every kilometer of Italy from Liguria to Lazio.
+A trader dividing his time between London, New York and Geneva, ten years ago Paolo Vico scoured every kilometer of Italy from Liguria to Lazio.
 He visited every property that might be for sale.
 One evening, at dinner in Vicarello, someone at the table told him about this former nuns’ convent.
 The hill was referred to as the Banditaccia hill—traces of the religious settlement dated back to the Etruscan era.
 Everything was abandoned.
 Under his care, an old farmer had kept both the vineyards and the olive groves alive.
 Electricity pylons crossed the property—once the building site was opened, Paolo buried them.

 The Argentaia plasters are produced from a mixture of local earth, straw, sand and lime.
 The lime is lime that was used in the Middle Ages, providing the base for the frescoes.
 There is a high dose of marble in its blend of limestone, sand and shells: crushing marble in the mixture gives the paste iridescent, grey shades, while the shine of the marble manages to retain its reflected light effects.
 Argentaia lime is similar to the pozzolana lime used to build the Colosseum, but is based on local Maremma tuff.
 Lime regenerates: unlike cement, lime repairs itself.
 When it breaks forming a crack, the material reacts with oxygen and rain, producing a bond that closes up—like a wound on human skin.
 Every contemporary restoration work is based on similar materials and on the same ancient techniques.